Pauline Hanson: Expulsion and return to One Nation

+Senator for Queensland (2016–present)

-First Senate term (2016–2022)
+First term (2016–2022)

 In mid-2015, Hanson announced that she would contest the Senate for Queensland at the 2016 federal election, and also announced the endorsement of several other candidates throughout Australia.
-She campaigned on a tour she called "Fed Up" in 2015, and spoke at a Reclaim Australia rally.
+She campaigned on a tour she called "Fed Up" in 2015 and spoke at a Reclaim Australia rally.
 Hanson won a seat in the Senate at the election, and One Nation won 9% of the vote in Queensland.
 According to the rules governing the allocation of Senate seats following a double dissolution, Hanson served a full six-year term.
 Hanson secured a spot on the National Broadband Network parliamentary committee.

-After being elected to the parliament, she and other One Nation senators voted with the governing Coalition on a number of welfare cuts, and usually supports the government.
+After being elected to the parliament, she and other One Nation senators voted with the governing Coalition on a number of welfare cuts, and usually supported the government.

 On 17 August 2017, Hanson received criticism after wearing a burqa, which she claims "oppresses women", into the Senate.
-Attorney-General George Brandis got a standing ovation from Labor and Greens senators after he gave an "emotional" speech saying to Hanson: "To ridicule that community, to drive it into a corner, to mock its religious garments is an appalling thing to do."
+Attorney-General George Brandis got a standing ovation from Labor and Greens senators after he gave an "emotional" speech, telling Hanson, "To ridicule that community, to drive it into a corner, to mock its religious garments is an appalling thing to do."
 Following the incident, polling found that 57% of Australians supported Hanson's call to ban the burka in public places, with 44% "strongly" supporting a ban.
 In August 2017, the party's constitution was changed, for Hanson to become party President for as long as she may wish and to choose her successor, who may also continue until resignation.

 On 22 March 2018, Hanson announced that One Nation would back the Turnbull government's corporate tax cuts.
 She subsequently reversed her position, citing the failure of the government to cut immigration levels and support coal-fired power.

-On 15 October 2018, Hanson proposed an "It's OK to be white" motion in the Australian Senate intended to acknowledge the "deplorable rise of anti-white racism and attacks on Western civilization".
-It was supported by most senators from the governing Liberal-National Coalition, but was defeated 31–28 by opponents who called it a racist slogan from the white supremacist movement.
-The following day, the motion was "recommitted", and this time rejected unanimously by senators in attendance, with its initial supporters in the Liberal-National Coalition saying they had voted for it due to an administrative error (One Nation did not attend the recommital vote).
+On 15 October 2018, Hanson proposed an "It's OK to be white" motion in the Australian Senate intended to acknowledge the "deplorable rise of anti-white racism and attacks on Western civilisation".
+It was supported by most senators from the governing Liberal–National Coalition, but was defeated 31–28 by opponents who called it a racist slogan from the white supremacist movement.
+The following day, the motion was "recommittal", and this time rejected unanimously by senators in attendance, with its initial supporters in the Liberal–National Coalition saying they had voted for it due to an administrative error (One Nation did not attend the recommittal vote).